This post may contain affiliate links. Please read our disclosure policy.

 - Oil: Use any neutral flavored oil with a high smoke point

 - Potatoes: I use petite gold potatoes.
 They’re just the right amount of starchy and creamy!
 You can replace it with Russet potatoes.
 Just cut them into large 1-1 1/2 inch chunks.
+Baby creamer potatoes work the same.

 - Green Beans: Fresh green beans, trimmed and cut in half.

 - Onion: I use a yellow onion, aka Spanish onion.
 You can also use white onion.
+I like them sliced but chopped onions work equally well.

 - Garlic: Please use fresh garlic, not the pre-minced stuff in a jar.
-Check out this article from Bon Appetit to see why I NEVER use that stuff!
+Check out this article from Bon Appétit to see why I NEVER use that stuff!

 - Garlic Powder: To impart a mild garlic flavor.